mpj1234/YOLOv5-series-TensorRT10/README.md

 ```

 ## INT8 Quantization
-1. Prepare calibration images, you can randomly select 1000s images from your train set.
+1. Prepare calibration images, you can r和omly select 1000s images from your train set.
 For coco, you can also download my calibration images `coco_calib` from [GoogleDrive](https://drive.google.com/drive/folders/1s7jE9DtOngZMzJC1uL307J2MiaGwdRSI?usp=sharing) or [BaiduPan](https://pan.baidu.com/s/1GOm_-JobpyLMAqZWCDUhKg) pwd: a9wh
 2. unzip it in yolov5_trt10/build
-3. set the macro `USE_INT8` in src/config.h and make again
+3. set the macro `USE_INT8` in src/config.h 和 make again
-4. serialize the model and test
+4. serialize the model 和 test